kdevoe/battleship/README.md

 # battleship
-Memetic Algorithms for Search Heuristic Optimization of the Board Game Battleship
+Optimization of search heuristics using memetic algorithms in the board game Battleship